MP Estate Planning UK

 Types of Power of Attorney

-Power of Attorney is not a one-size-fits-all solution; there are several types, each serving distinct purposes.
-Understanding these differences is crucial for effective estate planning and ensuring that your wishes are respected.
+Power of Attorney is not a one-size-fits-all solution; there are distinct types under English and Welsh law, each serving different purposes.
+Understanding these differences is essential for effective estate planning and ensuring that you have the right protection in place.

 General Power of Attorney